King Receives Delegation Of Ministerial Committee Assigned By Joint Arab Islamic Extraordinary Summit On Gaza

 Date

-Amman, Sep.
-18 (Petra)-His Majesty King Abdullah II on Wednesday received a delegation from the ministerial committee assigned by the Joint Arab Islamic Extraordinary Summit on Developments in the Gaza Strip.
+AMMAN - his majesty King Abdullah on Wednesday received a delegation from the ministerial committee assigned by the Joint Arab Islamic Extraordinary Summit on Developments in the Gaza Strip.

-During a meeting at Al Husseiniya Palace attended by His Royal Highness crown prince

 The King stressed the importance of stepping up efforts to reach an immediate and permanent ceasefire in Gaza, as well as increasing humanitarian aid to the Strip.